Livefyre/streamhub-metrics/README.md

 Development dependencies are managed by [npm](https://github.com/isaacs/npm), which you should install first.

-With npm installed, install streamhub-wall's dependencies.
+With npm installed, install streamhub-metrics's dependencies.
 This will also download [Bower](https://github.com/bower/bower) and use it to install browser dependencies.

     cd streamhub-metrics
     npm install